Sum Types

 False

-But let's pretend that we live in a world where there are really only that our program cares about:
+But let's pretend that we live in a world where there are really only three types of people that our program cares about:

 Dateable